postsharp/Metalama.Documentation/content/quickstart/using-aspects/understanding-your-code-with-aspects.md

 These tools are:

-* Code Lens
+* CodeLens
 * Diff Preview
 * Debug Transformed Code

-## Code Lens details
+## CodeLens details

-The first tool that can help you understand your code is one we have already met before: Code Lens.
+The first tool that can help you understand your code is one we have already met before:

+`CodeLens`:
 It shows you, inside the editor, how many aspects have been applied to your code.
 When you click on the summary, it gives you more details:

 ![](./images/log_aspect_applied_on_flakymethod.png)